Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/trainers.rst

-List of supervised trainers:
+List of some supervised trainers:

 ========================================  ========================================   ===================================================================
 Trainer                                     Model                                      Description
 ========================================  ========================================   ===================================================================
-:doxy:`CARTTrainer`                       :doxy:`CARTClassifier`                     Trains a CART (classification and regression) tree.
+:doxy:`CARTTrainer`                       :doxy:`CARTClassifier`                     Trains a CART (classification and regression) tree,
+                                                                                     see the :doc:`CART tutorial<../../algorithms/cart>` for details.
 :doxy:`FisherLDA`                         :doxy:`LinearModel`                        Performs Fisher Linear Discriminant.
 :doxy:`KernelMeanClassifier`              :doxy:`KernelExpansion`                    Computes the class means in the kernel induced feature
                                                                                      space and generates a classifier which assigns the points